hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/261__Venkatraghavan_S.md

 > > Sri vAdirAja's question is if the pramANa viShaya is
 > > vyAvahArikam, it is by definition bAdhyam upon brahma jnAna.
 >
-> ​Upon brahmajnAna, except for vastu, everything is bAdhya.
+> Upon brahmajnAna, except for vastu, everything is bAdhya.
 Ergo, Vadiraja's
 > questioning prAmANya is invalid after jnAnotpatti.
 Its valid only in
 > vyavahArakAla.
 Thence...
 >